 Analysts need to look at the following possibilities when a company has revalued its assets.

-- Positive revaluation surplus decreases a company’s leverage ratio, hence, the decision might be driven by a motivation to present reduced leverage.
+- Positive revaluation surplus decreases a company’s leverage ratios, hence, the decision might be driven by a motivation to present reduced leverage.

 - Negative revaluation adjustments routed through income statements may give the management an opportunity to engage in earnings management.

-- Positive revaluation adjustments may decrease ROE, ROA, etc. because these decrease net income (due to higher depreciation) while at the same time increasing total assets (equity).
+- Positive revaluation adjustments may decrease return on equity (ROE), return on assets (ROA), etc. because these decrease net income (due to higher depreciation) while at the same time increasing total assets (equity).
 Finally, the frequency of revaluations and the independence of the valuer are also important.